 We make New Year’s resolutions because we recognize areas in our own lives we need to change or improve.
 Our personal and family situations are constantly changing.
-In fact the world around us is changing more rapidly than at any time in history.
+In fact, the world around us is changing more rapidly than at any time in history.
 All this change can be challenging, but also motivating.
-We can either embrace that or make ourselves miserable resisting it.
+We can either embrace that or make ourselves miserable by resisting it.

 There is plenty of free advice during these weeks, mostly well-meaning, but often self-interested commentators urging all of us to start doing whatever pleases them, or to stop whatever it is that annoys them, personally.

 Individually, we too often fall into the trap of making our own resolutions an annual minefield of self-improvement goals that by March dissolve into self-esteem killers.

 Let’s not do that this year.

 If you are a family caregiver, this year, let’s resolve simply to be a little better; to come a little closer to being the child, sibling, partner, and caregiver we know we can be.
 At Caring Hearts, we plan to start with some simple steps.

 Here’s what I’m doing.
 In the New Year, I’m resolving to:

 Welcome the perspective of my family and friends with understanding;

 Be grateful for the assistance and advice others provide – even when I really didn’t ask for it;

 Be tolerant of others – even when I think they’re wrong;